-In spite of the fact that medications are very helpful for the treatment of most bipolar disorder patients, only one-third of bipolar disorder sufferers receives treatment.
+In spite of the fact that medications are very helpful for the treatment of most bipolar disorder patients, only one-third of bipolar disorder sufferers receive treatment.
 Untreated bipolar disorder opens the gate for a host of problems.

-Bipolar Disorder and Risk for Suicide
+Bipolar Disorder and Risk of Suicide

 It is important to note that an estimated 15% to 20% of patients who suffer from bipolar disorder and who do not receive medical attention commit suicide.
 The risk is greater in the following individuals:

-- In a 2001 study of bipolar disorder I disorder, more than 50% of patients attempted suicide; the risk was highest during depressive episodes.
+- In a 2001 study of bipolar I disorder, more than 50% of patients attempted suicide; the risk was highest during depressive episodes.